KULeuven-MICAS/hwpe-stream/README.md

 ## Installation Requirements for Verification

-### A. Verilator

-Please refer to the [Verilator website](https://verilator.org/guide/latest/install.html) for the installationd details. **Please make sure to install version v4.106**
+* **Please make sure to install version v5.006** and refer to the [Verilator website](https://verilator.org/guide/latest/install.html) for the installationd details.

-The `verilator.sh` script within the `$HWPE_STREAM_PATH/scripts/` directory is made available for guidance.

-### B. Python

-Please make sure to have the following Python version and packages installed:
+* Please make sure to have Python 3.10 and the required packages listed in `requirements.txt`.

-* Python 3.10
-* cocotb

-A list of required python modules are listed in `requirements.txt` file.
 You can invoke:

 ``` bash
 pip install -r requirements.txt